anthonygrees/chef_automate_compliance_workshop/README.md

 - Chef Workstations (Workstations are Windows Server 2016 VMs with the ChefDK, Visual Studio Code, Atom text editor, and more.)

 ## Training Location Requirements

+The following is required at the training venue:
 1. Access to the public internet on port 3389 (RDP).
 2. Attendees laptops will need a Remote Desktop Protocol Client.
 If running a Mac, you can get one for free from the AppStore.
 3. Rolling whiteboard preferred, but at least one whiteboard